-Earlier in his career, he completed internships with the U.S. Department of Justice’s Public Integrity Section, the Southern Environmental Law Center, and the U.S. Attorney’s Office in Yellowstone National Park.
-Cormac served as a law clerk in the Denver office of a national firm and was also a White House intern in the Agency Liaison office prior to law school.
+Earlier in his career, Cormac completed internships with the U.S. Department of Justice’s Public Integrity Section, the Southern Environmental Law Center, and the U.S. Attorney’s Office in Yellowstone National Park.
+Cormac served as a law clerk in the Denver office of a national firm and interned at the White House prior to law school.

 • “Fracking the Bakken: Reinterpreting the Public Trust Doctrine and State Constitutional Law Towards Beneficial Use Principles,” 61 Natural Resources Journal 205 (2021)

-• “The Endangered Species Act and Delisting Distinct Population Segments: Antithetical to the Stature or Permissible with Guidance?”
+• “The Endangered Species Act and Delisting Distinct Population Segments: Antithetical to the Statute or Permissible with Guidance?”
 30 Duke Environmental Law & Policy Forum 317 (2020)

 • “Avoiding the Obvious: Plain Meaning and the Endangerment of Alaska’s Hunting Laws in Kinmon v.
 State,” 37 Alaska Law Review 127 (2020)